Updated February 2021

 The employee who was initially trained on a new process was trained in thoroughly.
 Over time, however, that employee develops confidence and creates shortcuts to get the work done faster.
 At some point, when a replacement is trained, that new employee doesn’t understand the context behind the original process – they only learned the short cuts.

-Interested in learning more about document management?
+Interested in learning more about digital business practices and options for your organization?